-- 5. The Random Linear scrambled Faure with scrambling across observations performs better than without scrambling across observations for 5 dimensions (for 125 and 625 draws).
+- 3. The Faure sequence generally performs better than the Halton sequence across both 5 and 10 dimensions.
+The only exception is the case of 100 draws for 10 dimensions, which indicates that, in terms of bias, the Braaten-Weller scrambled Halton sequence without scrambling across observations performs slightly better than the corresponding Random Linear scrambled Faure.
+However, this difference is marginal and the Random Linear scrambled Faure clearly yields the lowest total error. - 4.
+Among the Faure sequences, the Random Linear and Random Digit scrambled Faure sequences perform better than the standard Faure (except the case with 25 draws for 5 dimensions, which we anyway do not recommend; see point 1 above).
+However, between the two scrambled Faure versions there is no clear winner. - 5.
+The Random Linear scrambled Faure with scrambling across observations performs better than without scrambling across observations for 5 dimensions (for 125 and 625 draws).
 For 10 dimensions, the Random Linear scrambled Faure with scrambling across observations performs slightly less well than without scrambling across observations.
 However, this difference is rather marginal. - 6.
 The Random Digit scrambled Faure performs better when generated without scrambling across observations in all the cases. - 7.
-Overall, the results of the study indicate that the Random Linear and Random Digit scrambled Faure sequences are among the most effective QMC sequences for simulated maximum likelihood estimation of the MMNL model.
+Overall, our analysis concludes that the Random Linear and Random Digit scrambled Faure sequences are among the most effective QMC sequences for simulated maximum likelihood estimation of the MMNL model.
 While both the scrambled versions of the Faure sequence perform well in 5 dimensions, the Random Digit scrambled Faure without scrambling across observations performs marginally better.
-In 10 dimensions, on the other hand, the Random Linear scrambled Faure without scrambling across observations yields the best performance both in terms of bias and total error. - 8.
+In 10 dimensions, on the other hand, the Random Linear scrambled Faure without scrambling across observations performance both in terms of bias and total error. - 8.
 Our study also strongly recommends the use of the inverse transform to convert uniform QMC sequences to normally-distributed sequences.